 We cannot tell you if a property is buildable or not.
 Many factors, including parcel size, topography, zoning, access and utilities will affect the type, placement and size of any structures on the property.
 Tillamook County simply defines a parcel as buildable if one is able to obtain a valid building permit.

-The minimum lot size is for the creation of new parcels.
-If your legally existing parcel is smaller than the minimum lot size, that alone would not impede the construction of a single family dwelling.
+The minimum lot size is typically for the creation of new parcels.
+If your legally existing parcel is smaller than the minimum lot size, that alone would not impede construction.
 Other uses may be allowed depending on the zone and use.
+However, some zones require a minimum lot size for the creation of a dwelling in conjunction with topography constraints.
+Please speak with a Planner to better determine if a minimum lot size will restrict construction or uses.

 If your property is at least twice the size of the minimum lot size for the zone, you may be able to divide your property.
 Important factors to keep in mind include access, existing development, utilities, on-site sanitation requirements, and required lot dimensions.
 Properties in some older subdivisions may already be divided into separate smaller lots.